ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

 Once the recording session is done, training can start.
 This involves:
 - generate 1 second windows from the session data.
 - split the windows to train and validation sets.
-- preprocess and extract 2D features.
+- preprocess and extract 1D features.
-- train CNN model
+- train CNN model.
 - validate trained model against the validation set.

 Command to start training: `python train.py`